queilawithaQ/documentation/_basic/builds-and-configuration/deployment-pipelines.md

 ### Multi-Step Deployment Pipelines

 You can add **multiple deployments within one deployment pipeline**.
 One easy example of this type of workflow would be to run your deployment commands and then, if they are successful, run post-deployment notification scripts.
-This process is easy to fully automated on Codeship.
+This process is easy to fully automated on CodeShip.
 Note, though, that it is **not** possible to run multiple deployments in parallel.

 ![Multiple Deployments]({{ site.baseurl }}/images/continuous-deployment/multiple_deployments.png)